tommasorigon/StartUpResearch/README.md

 # StartUp Research - Alan Gelfand research group

-[StartUp Research](http://www.congressi.unisi.it/startupresearch/) was a 2-day meeting where small research groups of young scholars, advised by senior researchers with a well-established experience in different areas of Statistics, will be asked to develop innovative methods and models to analyze a common dataset, with the goal of answering scientific questions arising from an applied problem.
+[StartUp Research](http://www.congressi.unisi.it/startupresearch/) is a 2-day meeting where small research groups of young scholars, advised by senior researchers with a well-established experience in different areas of Statistics, will be asked to develop innovative methods and models to analyze a common dataset, with the goal of answering scientific questions arising from an applied problem.

 This repository contains the work of the research group: